jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The best way to pay for a lovely moment is to enjoy it.
+The pain passes, but the beauty remains.
-- Richard Bach
+- Pierre-Auguste Renoir

-Updated on: [2/28/2023]
+Updated on: [3/1/2023]
 <!-- #quoteEnd -->
 </pre>